thesaigoneer/atomic-saigon/README.md

 A specific part of their toolkit is the Tinkerers Guide to building your own images.
 That has now been spun-off to BlueBuild at https://blue-build.org/.
 It's a work in progress, but as they mention it is 'the easiest way to build your own desktop Linux images'.
 Since I already build some images and played around with the fundamentals, it was pretty easy for me to pick up again.

-      What has been added:
+      What has been added:                        What has been removed:

-      - kde-print-manager
+      - kde-print-manager                             - firefox
-      - krusader
+      - krusader                                      - firefox-langpacks
-      - lsd
+      - lsd                                           - kcharselect
-      - mc
+      - mc                                            - kfind
-      - micro
+      - micro                                         - kde-connect
-      - neofetch
+      - neofetch                                      - kde-connect-libs
+                                                      - kdeconnectd
+                                                      - kmousetool
+                                                      - krfb
+                                                      - krfb-libs
+                                                      - nvtop
+                                                      - plasma-discover-notifier
+                                                      - plasma-welcome

+       The rpm of Firefox has been removed; a flatpak of Floorp has been added so the user at least has a browser available out of the box.

+## WIP

+      * This is a work-in-progress, so expect some changes over time (although nothing fundamental).

+      * At a certain moment i'd like to get rid of Discover altogether, but for now I've just disabled the nagging notifier

+## Current quirks:

+7th of April, 2024:       *   At the moment of writing this there is an issue with switching to the signed version of the image
+                          *   To enable flathub head into Discover and tick the appropriate box in Settings

 ## Nota bene